Kinetica-jl/Kinetica.jl/docs/src/getting-started.md

 ## Simulation

-Now that all of the parameter blocks have been constructed, we can start generating and simulating CRNs!
+Now that all the parameter blocks have been constructed, we can start generating and simulating CRNs!

 ### Visualising Condition Profiles